 Regarding regulation and legislation, however, Spahn finds himself in a dilemma between efficiency and necessary regulation: on the one hand, he finds legislation and regulation important: for example, to grant access to medical care for everyone, everywhere, including in rural areas.

-"Without need planning, we simply wouldn't have doctors in the country because everyone wants to work in the cities."
-It is also efficient to put care products on the doorstep for older people six months in advance, but that is just as pointless as the combination of assisted living and short-term care.
-According to the Minister of Health, this has to be sensibly regulated in order to create a framework in competition.
+“Without a demand planning, we would simply not have any doctors in the country because everyone wants to work in the cities”.
+It is also efficient to provide elderly people with care products on their doorstep for six months in advance, but that makes no more sense than the combination of assisted living and short-term care.
+According to the Minister of Health, sensible regulation must be carried out here in order to create a framework for competition.

 Federal Minister of Health: Overregulation hinders innovation

-After all, over-regulation is detrimental to the innovative strength that is so important in the healthcare sector, not only because competition helps to make processes more efficient and thus also saves costs.
-"If we regulate too much, startups will move to the USA with new ideas," Spahn stated.
+Because overregulation is detrimental to innovation, which is so important in the healthcare sector, not only because competition helps to make processes more efficient and thus also to save costs.
+"If we regulate too much, start-ups with new ideas migrate to the USA," said Spahn.

 Because that in other countries, especially in the digital field is much further, was apparently recognized in the Federal Ministry of Health.
 Spahn referred to current developments of large digital companies such as Apple or Google in the health sector.